 hydrosystem that are listed under the Endangered Species Act

+The 2009 program maintained the scientific foundation of the 2000 program including the basinwide vision and overarching biological objectives.

 Mandate for the Research Plan

 Critical uncertainties have persisted for years because the relevant research questions are difficult to answer due to: environmental variability; the complexity of the Columbia River Basin environment; and the inherent difficulty in agreeing on specific problem definitions.
 In addition, over the course of the development of the program, the Council adopted specific measures for research without a research plan to provide clear prioritization of the remaining critical uncertainties.
 Without a research plan it was difficult to focus on those uncertainties, and so in the 2000 Program the Council called for development of a Columbia River Basin Research Plan.
 The plan will guide the development of a research program and foster collaboration with the research programs of other resource management entities within the region.
 Specifically, the Basinwide Provisions (D.9) state that: